leon-thomm/Ryven/docs/README.md

 # Creating New Nodes (whatever comes before alpha)

 Creating new nodes is not very difficult.
 However, you do need to get the whole system into your head which is not a matter of seconds.
+There is a full example at the end of this section.

 The overall process looks like this: